On generalization bounds for deep networks based on loss surface implicit regularization: Main Result

 Let $\Ep_{\mE}[\cdot]$ be the expectation conditionally on the event $\{\mA_t \in \mB_\delta(\mu), t \in [\Bar{t}, T]\}$.
 Recall that $m$ is as defined in \eqref{def:reguralized_SGD}. \begin{theorem}[Optimization Error Bound] Suppose Assumptions \ref{asmp:essential_convex}, \ref{asmp:local_smoothness}, and \ref{asmp:sample_gradient_noise} hold and the learning rate is $\eta_t = c t^{-1}$ for some positive constant $c$.
 Then, conditionally on the event of stagnating in $\mB_\delta(\mu)$ with given $\mu$, we obtain

 \end{theorem}

 We find that the error linearly converges in $1/T$, which is the optimal rate for SGD under the Polyak-\L ojasiewicz condition \cite{karimi2016linear}.
-Moreover, the bound increases with the depth $L$ and the size of the neighborhoods $\delta$ but only depends logarithmically on the maximum width $\Bar{h}$ and the number of network parameters $D.$
+Moreover, the bound increases with the radius of the neighborhoods $\delta$.
 Comparing with Theorem \ref{thm:bound_gen}, there is no dependence on the product of spectral norms $S$.
 While the generalization gap in Theorem \ref{thm:bound_gen} is derived by uniform convergence on $\mfB_{K,\delta},$ the derivation for Theorem \ref{thm:bound_gen_var} depends on the gradient of the loss function associated with the deep neural networks.

+The value $R_*$ is by definition the optimal attainable risk (oracle risk) over all network parameter choices in $\mB_\delta(\mu).$ The size of this quantity depends on the approximation capabilities of the network, which we do not study in this work.
+As completely different techniques are used, separating expressive power and generalization error is common in the theoretical neural networks literature.